 When we moved to the U.S., our dog moved with us.
-She went through so much with us here; moving from one state to another, living over the road in an eighteen wheeler… Then a couple of years ago we had to put her down.
+She went through so much with us here; moving from one state to another, living over the road in an eighteen wheeler and so on… Then a couple of years ago we had to put her down.

 We were transitioning from the city to the country so we decided to hold off on getting another dog.
 It didn’t feel normal to live without a dog and the kids kept asking for a puppy, they were missing the presence of a dog too.

-However, the dogs really want to go squirrel hunting and every time we let them out of the dog pen they disappear into the woods.
-We can call them until next week, they don’t even hear us..
+However, the dogs really wanted to go squirrel hunting and every time we let them out of the dog pen they disappeared into the woods.
+We can call them until next week, they don’t even hear us…

 Here is the problem I had… My chickens free range.
 The dogs would go off in the woods and I wasn’t able to just stand there and wait for them to finish their woodland adventure so I would go about my business.
 The dogs would come back while I was in the house and, frustrated by not getting their hunting done, they would hunt my chickens!

 Anyway, I ended up re-homing the both of them.